+

 Search Tips | Advanced Search

-In Java EE 5 and later, The security roles and policies can be defined using annotations as well as within the deployment descriptor.
-During the installation of the application, the security policies and roles defined using annotations are merged with the security policies and roles defined within the deployment descriptor.
+With annotations, during application installation, policies and roles are merged with policies and roles defined within the deployment descriptor.
 This merge is performed by the Annotations Metadata Manager (AMM) facility.
 When the metadata is merged, the following inheritance rules are followed.

 Six security annotations are currently supported.
 For each annotation, a MergeAction implementation is defined.

-The Inherited servlet annotation is a metadata annotation.
-Do not specify the Inherited annotation in the class.
+The Inherited servlet annotation is a metadata annotation and is not specified in the class.
 If a subclass does not have security annotation, it automatically inherits security annotation from the parent class.
 The subclass can overwrite the parent security annotations by specifying its security annotations.

 All HTTP methods with no constraints